-- 39. (1) Directions under sections 35 and 38 shall be given by notice in writing, and shall state the reasons for which the directions are given, and may be varied by a further notice containing directions, or cancelled by the Board by notice in writing to the insurer. - (2) Where a direction requires the removal of a person as director or officer of the insurer, the Board shall serve on that person a copy of the direction together with a statement of his right to make representations under subsection (3). - (3) An insurer to which a direction is given and a person who is served a copy of it under subsection (2) may, within the period of ten business days commencing from the day after which the direction is given, make verbal or written representations to the Board and the Board shall take any such representations into account in deciding whether to confirm, vary or cancel the direction. - (4) Where the Board decides to confirm, vary or cancel a direction it shall serve written notice of its decision on the insurer and such notice shall state particulars of the appeal process under section 253.
+39. (1) Directions under sections 35 and 38 shall be Notification and given by notice in writing, and shall state the reasons ${\rm directions}^{\rm confirmation\ of}$ for which the directions are given, and may be varied by a further notice containing directions, or cancelled by the Board by notice in writing to the insurer.

+- (2) Where a direction requires the removal of a person as director or officer of the insurer, the Board shall serve on that person a copy of the direction together with a statement of his right to make representations under subsection (3). - (3) An insurer to which a direction is given and a person who is served a copy of it under subsection (2) may, within the period of ten business days commencing from the day after which the direction is given, make verbal or written representations to the Board and the Board shall take any such representations into account in deciding whether to confirm, vary or cancel the direction. - (4) Where the Board decides to confirm, vary or cancel a direction it shall serve written notice of its decision on the insurer and such notice shall state particulars of the appeal process under section 253. - 40.
+(1) The Board shall revoke the registration of an Mandatory revocation insurer if-

-Mandatory revocation and restriction in cases of emergency
+cases of emergency